tomhartke/knowledge-graph-from-GPT/README.md

 # A knowledge graph from GPT-3

 ## High-level description
-This program uses chained prompts to GPT-3 to organize unstructured information, then access this information to answer questions, and generate further questions.
+This program is meant to serve as an external memory module for a language model, and ultimately provide agent-like capabailities to a language model (long-term goal).
+* The language model + knowledge graph can categorize and absorb facts, and quickly update beliefs given new observations.
+* The structure of the knowledge graph is fully-human interpretable.
+  * Even the embeddings of information, and the facts themselves, are in natural language.
+* Given a question to the model, it can identify the most related facts, and re-expose them to the model when answering the question.
+  * The identical model (model paramters) can thereby learn to change it's behavior with one example.

+Future extensions to increase agency:
+* An external reinforcement learning algorithm could identify gaps in knowledge, or inconsistencies, and show these to the language model.
+  * This could be fast, without language model queries.
+* The language model could then propose further questions to ask the environment as clarification, building knowledge over time.

 ### Goals:
-A human interpretable
+(To be clarified)

 Issues it's addressing:
 * Memory
 * Logic
 * Interpretability
-* Reinforcement learning with the environment
+* Reinforcement learning with the environment through repeated calls/answers
-* Computational resource use for training (should be able to run on my laptop, with LLM calls but not training)
+* Computational resource use for training (knowledge updates are external, no retraining the model)

 What it's not addressing:
-Hardware of the language model is fundamentally still fixed Why?
-Fundamentally high level reasoning doesn't require maximal intelligence.
-Instead it requires step by step reasoning.
+Hardware of the language model is fundamentally still fixed.
+The model could be further fine tuned to mimic the behavior of the enhanced model + knowledge graph (similar to policy improvement in Monte-Carlo tree search).

 #### Uses
 1. Database generation and parsing + question answering
     * Summarize a research field or class notes or textbook
     * Identify conflicting information and disputes
-    * Categorize different explanations for the same topic or idea
-    * (ie different quantum mechanics textbooks) and offer them to people
+    * Categorize different explanations for the same topic or idea (ie different quantum mechanics textbooks) and offer them to people

 2. Educational and personal learning tool
     * Spaced-repetition flashcard assistant.